 I used it as my excuse, to just give whatever I had in my pocketbook.
 But, when God really started helping me understand tithing in the Bible, I dug deeper.

 I was listening to a podcast a few months ago, right in the throws of being garnished, my husband had lost his job, and Christmas was right around the corner.
 Vehicles were breaking down.

 And, I’m like, “WHAT?!?!”
 But, it just wouldn’t go away, it was on my heart.
-Then, one day, I was listening to a pastor, and he was talking about something not even in the same ballpark as tithing, and all of the sudden, he just goes on this tangent about tithes and offerings.
+Then, one day, I was listening to a pastor, and he was talking about something not even in the same ballpark as tithing, and all of a sudden, he just goes on this tangent about tithes and offerings.